sighupio/fury-kubernetes-monitoring/prometheus-operated/README.md

 # Prometheus Operated Katalog

 Prometheus Operated deploys Prometheus instance(s) via Prometheus CRD (defined by Prometheus Operator.) as explained in the monitoring documentation.
-To learn how to deploy [prometheus-operator]() please follow it's documentation.
+To learn how to deploy [prometheus-operator](https://github.com/sighup-io/fury-kubernetes-monitoring/blob/master/prometheus-operator) please follow it's documentation.

 Prometheus is a monitoring tool to collect metric based time series data and provides a functional expression language that lets the user select and aggregate time series data in real time.
 Prometheus's expression browser(it's web UI) make it possible to analyse queried data as a graph or view it as tabular data, but it's also possible to integrate it with other time-series analytics tools like Grafana.
 In Fury monitoring katalog we provide Grafana integration.
-To learn how to deploy Grafana to visualize your time-series data collected by Prometheus, please visit the [grafana]() package's documentation.
+To learn how to deploy Grafana to visualize your time-series data collected by Prometheus, please visit the [grafana](https://github.com/sighup-io/fury-kubernetes-monitoring/blob/master/grafana) package's documentation.

-Prometheus CRD occupies deploying Prometheus instances.
-Configuration of entities to monitor is realized via ServiceMonitor CRD.
-The ServiceMonitor resource specifies how metrics can be retrieved from a set of services exposing them in a common way.
-A Prometheus resource object can dynamically include ServiceMonitor objects by their labels.
-The Operator configures the Prometheus instance to monitor all services covered by included ServiceMonitors and keeps this configuration synchronized with any changes happening in the cluster.
+With Prometheus Operator, service monitoring is decoupled from deployment of Prometheus instances.
+While Prometheus CRD occupies deploying Prometheus instances, configuration of entities to monitor is realized via ServiceMonitor CRD.
+To learn more about ServiceMonitor resources please see the [#Service Monitoring](https://github.com/sighup-io/fury-kubernetes-monitoring/blob/master/prometheus-operated#Service-Monitoring) section below.

 ## Requirements